-The shirts ensuring you’ll stay cool this summer
+The shirts ensuring you’ll stay cool till summer’s end

 A button-up is the versatile summer staple that never goes out of style.
 Whether you prefer casual checks or dressy whites, we have gathered the best seasonal offerings to satisfy all of your shirting needs this summer, ensuring you’ll beat the heat and make the most of the breezy weather.
 You’ll never be caught off the style cuff.